frantis/ultra-steel/content/contact.md

 ---
-title: Contact
+title: Kontakt
 menu:
   main:
-    name: Contact
+    name: Kontakt
     weight: 5
 layout: contact
 ---
 Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at <mailto:example@example.com>.
+Please fill the contact form below or send us an email at zakazky (at) milenialove.eu

-Ahoj
+Dobrý den,